-- Preterm delivery (before 37 weeks of gestation).
+- Preterm delivery (delivering before 37 weeks of pregnancy).

-Women are also more likely to have less common conditions linked to CAD.
+Women are also more likely to have the less common conditions linked to coronary artery disease.
 These include:

 - Heart disease that affects the smaller arteries supplying the heart (microvascular): These are typically due to dysfunction of the arteries and not complete blockages.
 Standard tests aren't designed to diagnose microvascular endothelial dysfunction.

 - Autoimmune diseases, such as lupus (SLE) or rheumatoid arthritis (RA).

 - Broken heart syndrome, also called Takotsubo Syndrome or stress cardiomyopathy.
 Despite the name, it can occur with overwhelming good or bad emotional excitement.

 - Breast cancer: Although not exclusive to women, it certainly occurs more often in women.
 The chemotherapy and radiation for breast cancer can damage the heart, both acutely and in the future.
 Knowing your risk for heart disease and controlling